JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ## Market Fragmentation

-Hello, my name is John, and I am a little obsessed with [order books](https://ninetonoonsecrets.com/manuscript.pdf#page=97).
-It all started as a small research idea while I worked and went to school.
-But over the years, it become something [foundational](https://wooten.link/thesis) to my life's purpose of building real savings and retirements for masses of people.
+Hello, my name is John,[^hey] and I am a little obsessed with [order books](https://ninetonoonsecrets.com/manuscript.pdf#page=97).
+It all started as a small research idea while I worked and went to school.[^lot] But over the years, it become something [foundational](https://wooten.link/thesis) to my life's purpose of building real savings and retirements for masses of people.

 To understand my perspective, could I share with you a very brief overview of my trading journey?
 Namely, might I share with you why exactly the American stock market is [broken](https://dollarendgame.substack.com/p/gamestopped?r=3bnvyi)?
 It's my opinion that the history buried here tells a compelling tale for controlled decentralization, as promoted by our network values.

 Our discussion starts with understanding [for-profit](tZero_this_week_X_link_href) exchanges.
-Particularly, did you know that the U.S. has nearly 100 stock exchanges?[^ats]
+Particularly, did you know that the U.S. has nearly 100 stock exchanges?[^ats] These competitors each offer effectively the same order liquidity, but they continually undercut each other in fees or [kickbacks]().

+[^hey]: I've been building on Stellar around the SDEX for just over three years because I whoelheartedly believe the network will be the efficient finanicial system the world so desperately needs.
+I've been helping around on the docs lately while our community organizes to work on mainstream frontend interfaces.

+[^lot]: Okay, it natrually grew into a huge passion of mine, but I also saw firsthand the damage of fragmentation.
+The turning point for me was when a third of my [biggest trade ever](https://wooten.link/bitcoin) went to a brokerage in commissions and fees.
+Even if you're trading less leveraged assets without derivatives, the small transaction costs created by markets [can really add up](https://github.com/JFWooten4/drip-fee-impact).

 [^ats]: _See_ 24 [national exchanges](https://www.sec.gov/about/divisions-offices/division-trading-markets/national-securities-exchanges), [internalizing brokers](https://www.sec.gov/foia-services/frequently-requested-documents/company-information-about-active-broker-dealers), and 72 [dark pools](https://www.sec.gov/foia-services/frequently-requested-documents/alternative-trading-system-ats-list).